81k, much of it into the teeth of a stiff, cold gusty westerly. Tough going, and a relief to get to the motel.

 We said farewell to the guesthouse owners, Nina and Torben (originally from Denmark).
 We were very well looked after with all the meals, and Nina sent us off with a couple of pears and some biscuits!
 They do have the place up for sale, hoping to basically retire and travel around Australia.

 50m down the road we got a very close up farewell from a magpie.
-Maybe it heard us telling Nina and Torben about our magpie stick and thought he’d test it it out.
+Maybe it heard us telling Nina and Torben about our magpie stick and thought he’d test it out.
 He scored a hit on Marc’s helmet before I kept him at bay madly waving said stick.

-Started with a freezing downhill run through the rainforest… This one photo doesn’t work really do it justice.
+Started with a freezing downhill run through the rainforest… This one photo doesn’t really do it justice.

 We had a few pockets of reprieve as we made our way along quiet country roads.
 It’s not often you silently cheer when you come to a hill, but hills meant a bit of shelter.